shihjay2/hieofone-as/readme.md

 		"scope": "openid email offline uma_authorization"
 	}

-### Step 5: Authorize client and retreive refresh token
+### Step 5: Authorize client and retrieve refresh token
 As a client, make a call to the <code>authorization_endpoint</code>.
 Make sure as a client that it declares these 2 scopes - uma_authorization (which defines you as a client requesting access to resources) and offline_access (so that you can obtain a **refresh token** for future calls without needing the patient to repeat consent online.)
 Here is an example call (line breaks below are just for display convenience):

 	GET /authorize?